shukla-surendra/OxideOS/docs/interrupts/interrupts_docs.md

 PIC signals CPU with vector (e.g., 0x21 after remap).

-CPU jumps to your handler in the IDT.
+CPU jumps to handler in the IDT.

-Your handler reads the scan code from port 0x60.
+handler reads the scan code from port 0x60.

 Handler sends EOI to PIC (outb(0x20, 0x20)).

 CPU resumes normal execution.

 ✅ So in short:
-The PIC is the interrupt traffic controller in your OS.
-Without it, your CPU wouldn’t know which device needs attention, or even if an interrupt occurred at all.
+The PIC is the interrupt traffic controller in  OS.
+Without it,  CPU wouldn’t know which device needs attention, or even if an interrupt occurred at all.